dotlang/language/Enhancements.md

 N - What if a function expects a `Stack<T>` and does not mind the type of `T` (some utility function which works on stacks of any type, e.g. get size of stack or some other thing which is not included in the original class).
 We cannot solve this problem, by giving users ability to extend the stack class and add methods.
 Because what if it needs two stacks or it needs stacks of different types or different generic classes?
 They can add all these functions to a class which exposes `Stack<T>` and it a `<T>` template. or they can use a base interface.
 There is no need to remove templates or make them more complex than how it is now.

+? - By adding default static instance for all classes we are doing a lot of things wrong.
+1) we are explicitly introducing global variables, 2) adding an exception for class and instance creation 3) adding special syntax for static initialization of the class.
+Let's remove them.
+What about singleton?
+It's not as important as solving mentioned problems.
+Also we can assume classes without `struct` section are static so utility classes like `Math` can be easily implemented.
+Same should apply for a singleton class.
+Because if a class has state, maybe it should not be single.

+? - Rust and many functional programming langs, define almost everything as "mutable" meaning they cannot change once they have values. can we incorporate this?
+But for a complex and big object, this is not practical.

+? - Like Smalltalk: Everything is an object, even int.
+But the class (or compiler) decides whether it wants to be on-stack or on-heap.
+Compiler can decide so if class's size is small.
+For stack allocated classes, they are passed by value not reference but all this is handled by compiler.

+? - If everything is consiclass and specific ones are allocated on the stack (handled by language or compiler), then we can define almost all operations as a method call. (`x+y` becomes, `x.add(y)` and ...).

+? - Why use two names for data types?
+If everyone knows double why use float64?